nulib/homicide-in-chicago/content/searches/both-drunk.md

 ---
-title: "Cases where Both the Victim and the Defendant was Drinking or Drunk"
+title: "Homicides where Both the Victim and the Defendant was Drinking or Drunk"
 layout: crimes
 ---
 ### 78 Cases Found: